yktoo/yktoo.com/content/blog/posts/0118/index.en.md

     - /en/blog/post/118
 ---

 Now that October has come, the summer is finally here.
-The last time it visited us was [in April]({{< relref "0092" >}}).
+The last time it visited us was {{< intref "0092" "in April" >}}.
 After that I couldn't say we ever had summer weather in the past months.
 Temperature would hardly rise above 21—22° C (70—72° F), and mainly kept around 16—18° C (61—64° F), especially during August and September.

 But the last two days of September happened to be really warm, and on the first of October temperature soared [to 26° C](http://www.knmi.nl/climatology/daily_data/index.cgi?station=260&year=2011&month=10&day=01) (79° F) again.
 {{< imgfig "https://4.bp.blogspot.com/-L9Vpm4JLIzY/TodOw2dLADI/AAAAAAAAJ3k/dL-1odROK8Q/s1600/dsc07115.picasaweb.jpg" >}}